 "Like a little crunch in your salad?
 Swap breadcrumbs for sliced almonds.
 They have fewer carbs and three times as much fiber," shares Lewis.
 Want a loaded salad without the pound creepage?
 Check out these best salad ingredients for weight loss!

-Because we all know that it is.
-“If you're going to eat bread, enjoy It, and savor it.
-When the waiter comes with that bread basket of bread you probably don't even need but just want to eat, say no," says Hayim. " Save it for your entrée, or appetizer, and enjoy bread the way the chef prepared it."
+"If you're going to eat bread, enjoy It, and savor it.
+When the waiter comes with that breadbasket of bread you probably don't even need but just want to eat, say no," says Hayim. " Save it for your entrée, or appetizer, and enjoy bread the way the chef prepared it."